alex-atanassov/cvw-vr-bowling/README.md

 Additionally, the fallen pins are destroyed after 2 seconds since the fall, using the script that is explained in the next point.

 - **Scoring board counts** (0.5 point):<br>
 The points are counted with the help of an invisible "detector" plane, that is located at approximately two thirds of the pins' height (touching the "neck" of the pins).
-This plane uses OnTriggerExit, which is activated when a pin falls down, thus exiting the plane's collider.
+This plane uses OnTriggerExit, which is activated when a pin falls down, thus exiting the plane's collider.<br>
 The handler then proceeds to increment the score by one for each fallen pin; the same handler is used to check how many pins are still standing, in order to implement the "Reset pins" feature (see below).<br><br>
 Important note: since it was not further specified, the scoring system does not implement the rules of a real bowling game; the in-game score is simply the total number of fallen pins, and the 10 pins only reset after all the pins have fallen, as requested in "Reset pins".